Shyness cannot be ‘cured’. It is part of being human

 House-lights.
 Photo by Johan Warden/Gallery Stock

 Mike Jay is an author and cultural historian.
-His latest book is The Influencing Machine (2012), out in the US next year under the title A Visionary Madness .
+His latest book is The Influencing Machine (2012), now out in the US under the title A Visionary Madness.

 Clinical psychiatry papers rarely make much of a splash in the wider media, but it seems appropriate that a paper entitled ‘The Truman Show Delusion: Psychosis in the Global Village’, published in the May 2012 issue of Cognitive Neuropsychiatry, should have caused a global sensation.
 Its authors, the brothers Joel and Ian Gold, presented a striking series of cases in which individuals had become convinced that they were secretly being filmed for a reality TV show.